thraxil/waggle/gameBehavior.md

 ### State two:

 The game waggle dance vibrational pattern plays slowly, directing a player to a goal pollen.
 The hexes trigger shorter pulses on the hexes looping back to the main line.
-If this was music, it would be a "1/4, 1/4, 1/4, 1/4, whole, whole, whole, 1/4, 1/4, 1/4, 1/4" rhythm.  (in current radial configuration, the center line is always 3 hexes, with two "circling back" hexes, and since the side hex notes are shorter, it should play the 1/4 note twice per hex to give the player more time to sense it.)
+If this was music, it would be a "1/4, 1/4, 1/4, 1/4, whole, whole, whole, 1/4, 1/4, 1/4, 1/4" rhythm.  (in current radial configuration, the center line is always 3 hexes, with two "circling back" hexes, and since the side hex notes are shorter, it should play the 1/4 note twice per hex to give the player more time to sense it.) (please make these vibe lengths and repetitions-per-hex into variables.)

 #### Possible User Interactions: